chmodsss/network-file-classifier/README.md

 - `pdf_reader.py` — Loads and extracts text from PDFs using LangChain
 - `classifier.py` — Contains the OpenAI Chat LLM call with structured prompt and output parsing via Pydantic
 - `config.py` — Stores prompt templates and configuration constants
 - `pdf_files/` — Folder where your PDF files reside
+- `output/` - Folder where the output files are stored

 ---